toucansites/website/src/contents/contact/index.md

 ---
-title: Contact
+title: "Contact"
-description: Reach out to us if you have any questions about Toucan, the markdown-based static site generator.
+description: "Have questions about Toucan, the Markdown-based static site generator?
+Contact us today for answers and support."
 ---

 # Contact us

-Reach out to us if you have any questions about Toucan, the markdown-based static site generator.
+Reach out with any questions about Toucan, the Markdown-based static site generator.
+Feel free to send an inquiry if you’re looking to build a website with Toucan.

 <a href="mailto:support@binarybirds.com" class="cta">Contact us</a>